Degamisu/Console-Weather-App/README.md

 ---

-This app contains a `secret` code in order to properly function.
+This app contains a `secret` code to function properly.
 In some parts of the code, a variable named `{GH_TOKEN}` is created.
-However, if you use Codespaces, you will need to provide your own `secret` code in order for the scripts to work. (eg, [build_and_release.yml - Github Actions](build_and_release.yml))
+However, if you use Codespaces, you must provide your own `secret` code for the scripts to work. (eg, [build_and_release.yml - Github Actions](build_and_release.yml))

 ---

-There is a wiki! you can find this at the `wiki` tab.
+There is a wiki! you can find this in the `wiki` tab.
 The tab includes:

 - Directory Graph
 - Error Codes